Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Methods

-LRP starts from the output of the neural network.
-After choosing one output neuron (according to its predicted class), we can define its relevance as equal to its output value (prior to nonlinear activation), and set the relevance of all other last-layer neurons to zero.
-Then, LRP uses different rules to propagate the relevance through each DNN layer, one at a time, until it reaches the model's input.
-The choice of the set of rules influences the heatmap's interpretability and the stability of the relevance propagation\cite{LRPBook}.
-Here, we will briefly explain the rules and procedures that were important for the creation of the ISNet.
+After choosing the explained output neuron, we define its relevance as its output (the logit, prior to nonlinear activation), and set the relevance of all other last-layer neurons to zero.
+Afterwards, diverse rules propagate the relevance through each DNN layer, one at a time, until the model's input.
+The choice of propagation rules influences the heatmap's interpretability, noisiness, and the stability of the propagation\cite{LRPBook}.
 The most basic rule is called LRP-0.
-We define the k-th output of a fully-connected layer ($z_{k}$) before activation as:
+We define the k-th output of a fully-connected layer, $z_{k}$, before the layer's non-linear activation, as:

-Where $w_{jk}$ represents the layer's weight that connects its input j to output k, $b$ the layer's bias parameter, and $a_{j}$ the value of its input j.
+Where $w_{jk}$ represents the layer's weight connecting its input j ($a_{j}$) to output k ($z_{k}$).
+The output k bias parameter is represented as $w_{0k}$, and the equation assumes $a_{0}=1$.
 LRP-0 propagates the relevance from the layer output, $R_{k}$, to its input, $R_{j}$, according to the following equation\cite{LRPBook}:

-Analyzing the fraction above, we see that LRP-0 redistributes the relevance from the layer k-th output ($R_{k}$) to its inputs (j) according to how much they contributed to the layer's k-th activation ($z_{k}$).
-A second rule, LRP-$\epsilon$, changes LRP-0 to improve the relevance propagation stability, adding a small constant, $\epsilon$, to $z_{k}$.
-Being $sign(\cdot)$, a function that evaluates to 1 for positive or zero arguments, and to -1 otherwise, LRP-$\epsilon$ is defined as:
+LRP-0 redistributes the relevance from the layer's k-th output ($R_{k}$) to its inputs ($a_{j}$) according to how much they contributed to the k-th output ($z_{k}$).
+A second rule, LRP-$\varepsilon$, changes LRP-0 to improve the relevance propagation stability, noisiness, and the explanation's contextualization and coherence (Section \ref{mathBackground}).
+It adds a small constant, $\varepsilon$, to $z_{k}$.
+Being $\mathrm{sign}(\cdot)$, a function evaluating to 1 for positive or zero arguments, and to -1 otherwise, LRP-$\varepsilon$ is defined as:

-LRP is a scalable technique that can be efficiently implemented.
-A four-step procedure exists to rapidly execute the aforementioned LRP rules in a fully connected or convolutional layer with ReLU activation function\cite{LRPBook} (see section \ref{layers}).
-It is possible to adopt a different rule for the DNN input layer, taking into account the nature of the input space.
-For images, a rule called Z$^{B}$\cite{LRPBook} considers the maximum and minimum pixel values allowed in the figures.
-Average and sum pooling, as linear operations, can be treated similarly to a convolutional layer.
-We can either handle max pooling as sum pooling, or adopt a winner-takes-all strategy, propagating all the layer output relevance to its inputs that were actually selected by the max pooling operation.
-Finally, batch normalization layers can be merged with neighboring convolutional or fully connected layers, defining a single equivalent layer, through which we propagate the relevance \cite{BNLRP}.

-With defined rules for the most common DNN layers, LRP configures a very flexible technique, which is scalable and applicable to virtually any neural network architecture.
-For example, for the Keras Python library, implementations for many popular deep learning models are available at\cite{innvestigate}.